firstred/postnl-api-php/docs/index.rst

   - PSR-7 interfaces for requests and responses.
 Build and process functions are provided so you can create your own mix of batch requests.

-  - PSR-6 caching, so you can use your favorite cache for caching API responses.

   - PSR-3 logging.
 You can log the requests and responses for debugging purposes.

 - Framework agnostic.
 You can use this library with any framework.